deficollective/deficollective.github.io/content/english/pages/impact.md

 ### veAERO Vote History

-This dashboard enables you to track the evolution of the voting strategy on a weekly basis.
+This dashboard enables you to track the evolution of the Collective's voting on a weekly basis.

 <iframe
   height="350"